This group is behind anti-transgender bathroom bills across the country

 When asked about ADF's role in the days leading up to HB2, Fiedorek told NBC News "We weren't involved directly in the drafting of HB2."

-In April 2016, the Human Rights Campaign filed a detailed Freedom of Information Act request asking for correspondence between ADF attorneys and the governor, legislators, or the executive branch.
-Sarah Warbelow, HRC's Legal Director, told NBC News that the FOIA was denied after the North Carolina General Assembly "falsely claimed they had privilege not to disclose what we requested even though we had requested external communications that would not be privileged under North Carolina law."
+In April 2016, the Human Rights Campaign (HRC) filed a detailed Freedom of Information Act request asking for correspondence between ADF attorneys and the governor, legislators, or the executive branch.
+Sarah Warbelow, HRC's legal director, told NBC News that the FOIA was denied after the North Carolina General Assembly "falsely claimed they had privilege not to disclose what we requested even though we had requested external communications that would not be privileged under North Carolina law."

 Warbelow spoke with NBC News the day after the General Assembly voted to replace HB 2 with a similar law, frustrating LGBT advocates.
 She said HRC plans to continue exploring the relationship between North Carolina policy and Alliance Defending Freedom — noting that the state's legislators appeared to draw from ADF "talking points" in the weeks after HB 2's passage last year.